 - Toad The Wet Sprocket "Walk On The Ocean" suffered from this due to formatting - it lacked the usual instrumental "intro" and "outro" with the singing starting immediately at the start of the track, and the track ending immediately when the lyrics stopped meaning the DJ would have to time the transitions carefully to avoid either talking/playing another song over the lyrics, or Dead Air.

 - BBC Radio 2 DJ Richard Allinson had a regular feature on his show called Oh no, not ALL of it! where he would play a listener-requested long track in its entirety - the longer the better.
 Things like The Moody Blues' Legend of a Mind, at 8:45, were considered too short to qualify.

 - However, the first incarnation of music retrospective show Sounds of the Seventies foundered in that it was only given half an hour's airtime.
 Then-presenter Steve Harley demonstrated that one long prog-rock track could quite easily occupy the entire show. note

-- Subverted in the case of Queen's "Bohemian Rhapsody", a mini-Rock Opera released as a single uncut at 5:55, which the band knew would be a hard sell.
+- Subverted in the case of Queen's "Bohemian Rhapsody" from A Night at the Opera, a mini-Rock Opera released as a single uncut at 5:55, which the band knew would be a hard sell.
 It became a hit when Freddie Mercury begged his friend, DJ Kenny Everett not to play it, knowing full well Kenny (who loved the song) would do so anyway.
 Kenny would always "excuse" his plays of the song by muttering, "Oops, hand slipped!" and the like.